anquanscan/sec-tools/README.md

 [MixewayHub](https://github.com/Mixeway/MixewayHub): Mixeway is security orchestrator for vulnerability scanners which enable easy plug in integration with CICD pipelines.
 MixewayHub project contain one click docker-compose file which configure and run images from docker hub.
 [The-Dark-and-Bright-Side-of-IoT-Dataset](https://github.com/AMHD/The-Dark-and-Bright-Side-of-IoT-Dataset): The Dark (and Bright) Side of IoT: Attacks and Countermeasures for Identifying Smart Home Devices and Services by A. M. Hussain et al.
 [Secret-Data-Manager-SDM-](https://github.com/SherazIbrahim/Secret-Data-Manager-SDM-): Its for security purpose .You can secure your Secret data using this.Its code is for non-Commercial Use .Do not  use its code for any Commercial purpose.
 "Secure you Secrets"!
 [simple-user-simulation](https://github.com/michaelb/simple-user-simulation): powershell script to simulate activity by a user
+[deadswitch-linux](https://github.com/dimensionc132/deadswitch-linux): A Dead Man Switch which runs on a your Linux system and is designed to be a security tool to safeguard your secrets.
+Dead Switch is written in Bash and Python.